 Cecil Road, Paignton, Devon

-A large and handsome inter-war church in the Basilican Romanesque style by Wilfrid Mangan, a well-known and prolific Catholic architect.
-A re-ordering of the east end has not diminished the quality of the interior.
+A large and handsome interwar church in basilican Romanesque style by Wilfrid Mangan, a well-known and prolific Catholic architect.

 The interior is both austere and Italianate with plain plastered walls and a parquet floor.
 Low eight-bay arcades of round-headed brick arches on brick piers divide the narrow side aisles from the tall nave with its simple clerestorey and open timber roof whose principal trusses have tie-beams, king-posts and raking struts.
 At the western end of the nave is a gallery over the front loggia.
 At the eastern end the nave arcades terminate in the tall narrow transept openings and beyond them a tall round-headed arches gives into the apsidal sanctuary.
-The sanctuary was been re-ordered in 1989 with modern furniture.
+The sanctuary was reordered and refurnished in 1989.
 The nave benches are original.

 Original Date: 1931